Grafixoft/powertree-doc/docs/sdk/subworkflows.md

 ### Working with Subworkflows

-In the previous example we saw that the `ExampleWorkflow` called a `SubmitSubworkflows` method inside it's `DoWork` implementation.
+In the previous example we saw that the `ExampleWorkflow` called a `SubmitSubworkflows` method inside its `DoWork` implementation.
 What `SubmitSubworkflows` actualy does is to enqueue a number of subworkflows through the [SubworkflowService](workflow-runtime#subworkflow-service).
 These subworkflows will be executed in parallel across available compute nodes after the parent has been deactivated.

 ```c#
 private void SubmitSubworkflows(SubworkflowService subworkflows)